Lab Member Fall 2011 – Spring 2013

-I am a recent graduate of Arizona State University where I worked as a Research Fellow in the School of Life Sciences’ SOLUR Program.
-I am broadly interested in questions concerning evolutionary and population dynamics.
-To answer these types of biological questions, I employ a variety of mathematical and statistical techniques.
-I am currently working on topics in population biology and animal movement analysis.
-Specifically, I am studying population dynamics and movement patterns of adult lemon sharks (with Steve Kessel and Samuel Gruber).
-In addition, I am working on projects related to the population dynamics of sea lions (with Leah Gerber), spatial modeling of the American pika (with John Nagy, Andrew Nemecek, and Sky Arnett-Romero) and tortoise population modeling (with Jose Anadon).
-I have also just coauthored a paper with Jesse Senko, Leah Gerber and Selina Heppell comparing bycatch mitigation strategies for vulnerable marine megafauna.
+Easton is a recent graduate of Arizona State University where he worked as a Research Fellow in the School of Life Sciences’ SOLUR Program.
+He is broadly interested in questions concerning evolutionary and population dynamics.
+To answer these types of biological questions, he employs a variety of mathematical and statistical techniques.
+He is currently working on topics in population biology and animal movement analysis.
+Specifically, he studies population dynamics and movement patterns of adult lemon sharks (with Steve Kessel and Samuel Gruber).
+In addition, he works on projects related to the population dynamics of sea lions (with Leah Gerber), spatial modeling of the American pika (with John Nagy, Andrew Nemecek, and Sky Arnett-Romero) and tortoise population modeling (with Jose Anadon).
+He recently coauthored a paper with Jesse Senko, Leah Gerber and Selina Heppell comparing bycatch mitigation strategies for vulnerable marine megafauna.

-In September, I will serve as a Fulbright Scholar working with Julia Baum (University of Victoria).
-After my time in Canada, I will start at PhD program in Population Biology at UC-Davis.
+In September 2014, he will serve as a Fulbright Scholar working with Julia Baum (University of Victoria).
+After his time in Canada, he will start a PhD program in Population Biology at UC-Davis.